Council on the Ageing

 Through the ROK-ASEAN homecare project, which started in 2003, HelpAge Korea has had a positive impact on the lives of older people in ten ASEAN countries.
 The project trains families and community volunteers in homecare for older people.
 For more details, download Community based homecare for older people in South East Asia (745kb).

-In March 2009, HelpAge Korea became a HelpAge Sister and shares its vision, mission, values and visual identity.
+In March 2009, HelpAge Korea began sharing its vision, mission, values and visual identity with HelpAge International.

 The National Council of Senior Citizens Organisations Malaysia